CRE2 Rotating Graduate Studio (Credits, variable)

 Proposal Submission and Notification

-Proposal submissions for the inaugural Rotating Graduate Studio in academic year 2021-2022 are due by October 1, 2020.
-The entire application must be submitted via email to firstname.lastname@example.org using the subject heading 2020 CRE2 Rotating Graduate Studio Submission.
+A call for proposals for the Rotating Graduate Studio in academic year 2021-2022 will be announced in Spring 2021.
+The entire application must be submitted via email to firstname.lastname@example.org.

 Review and Selection